openownership/bods-dev-handbook/standard_releases.md

 If the changes affect schema and/or docs then they may, in turn, affect the translation.
 The process for making these changes is:

-* First create an issue in Github to track the problem.
+* First, create an issue in GitHub to track the problem.
 * Then create a new branch that uses the issue number, e.g. `297-fix-typo` and make the needed changes.
 * Determine if any of the strings you have changed have *already been